Croatian nationalism: Communist Yugoslavia

 After the defeat of the Axis Powers in 1945 and the rise of communist Josip Broz Tito as leader of a new communist-led Yugoslavia, Croatian nationalism along with other nationalisms were suppressed by state authorities.
+Under post-war communist rule in Yugoslavia, dominated by the part-Croat Tito (in power from 1944 to 1980), Croatian nationalism became largely dormant, except for the Croatian Spring of 1967 to 1971, until the breakup of Yugoslavia in 1991–1992 and the Croatian War of Independence of 1991 to 1995.
 During the communist era, some Croatian communists were labeled as Croatian nationalists, respectively Ivan Krajačić and Andrija Hebrang.
-Hebrang was accused by Serbian newspapers that he had influenced Tito to act against Serbian interests, in reality Tito and Hebrang were political rivals, since Hebrang advocated Croatian interests at the federal level and was one of the major Yugoslav Partisan leaders.
 Hebrang also advocated change of Croatian borders, since, according to him, Croatian boundaries were clipped by Milovan Đilas' commission.
-He also argued against unfair exchange rates imposed on Croatia after 1945 and condemning show trials against people labeled as collaborationists.
+He argued against unfair exchange rates imposed on Croatia after 1945 and condemning show trials against people labeled as collaborationists.
 Hebrang wasn't a serious threat to Serbian interests, since he was demoted several times and in 1948 he was put under house arrest, and later killed.
+Advocacy in favour of Yugoslavism as a means to achieve the unification of Croatian lands in opposition to their division under Austria-Hungary began with Strossmayer advocating this as being achievable within a federalized Yugoslav monarchy.

-Croatian nationalism did not disappear but remained dormant until the late 1960s to early 1970s with the outbreak of the Croatian Spring movement calling for a decentralized Yugoslavia and greater autonomy for Croatia and the other republics from federal government control.
+Croatian nationalism remained dormant until the late-1960s to early-1970s with the outbreak of the Croatian Spring movement calling for a decentralized Yugoslavia and greater autonomy for Croatia and the other republics from federal government control.
 These demands were effectively implemented by Tito's regime.
 Croatian communists started to indicate on Serbian dominance in commanding party posts, posts in the army, police and secret police.
-However, main subject was the perceived subordinate status of standard Croatian, at that time regarded as a Western variety of Serbo-Croatian.
+Their main contention was the perceived subordinate status of standard Croatian, at that time regarded as a Western variety of Serbo-Croatian.
 In 1967 Croatian Writers' Association called for designation of Croatian as a distinct language both for educational and publishing purposes.
 Because of such demands Tito gave an order to purge reformers in 1971 and 1972.
 Some 1,600 Croatian communists were ejected from the Communist Party or arrested.

 Such measures stopped the rise of nationalism in Yugoslavia, but Croatian nationalism continued to grow among Croat diaspora in South America, Australia, North America and Europe.
 Croatian political emigration was well-financed and often closely co-ordinated.
 Those groups were anti-communist since they originate from political emigrants who left Yugoslavia back in 1945.
 Croatian nationalism revived in both radical, independentist, and extremist forms in the late 1980s in response to the perceived threat of the Serbian nationalist agenda of Slobodan Milošević who sought a strongly centralized Yugoslavia.
-Croatia declared independence from Yugoslavia in 1991 leading to the Croatian War from 1991 to 1995.
+Croatia declared independence from Yugoslavia in 1991 leading to the Croatian War of Independence from 1991 to 1995.

-The Croatian ruling elite helped the Bosnian HDZ to rise to power.
-The first leaders of the Bosnian HDZ opposed Tuđman's idea of division of Bosnia and Herzegovina between Croatia and Serbia; in response, Mate Boban was installed as leader of the HDZ.
-He founded the Croatian Republic of Herzeg-Bosnia with the goal to merge it with Croatia at the end of the war.
-Boban's project crashed in 1994 with the creation of the Federation of Bosnia and Herzegovina.